leslie-alldridge/recipe_book/_posts/2020-04-18-Garlic-Bread.markdown

 ## Steps

-1. Preheat over to 180c
+1. Preheat oven to 180c
 2. Put 100g of butter into a bowl and microwave till soft (~13 seconds)
 3. Add a heaped teaspoon of minced garlic
 4. Generous sprinkle of parsley